Hermes: A Multi-Scale Spatial-Temporal Hypergraph Network for Stock Time Series Forecasting: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets.} We evaluate our approach using three real-world datasets from the US stock market.
+\textbf{Datasets and Baselines.} We evaluate our approach using three real-world datasets from the US stock market.
 These datasets contain relatively complete stock-industry relationships or Wiki-based company relations.
-The NASDAQ and NYSE datasets~\citep{feng2019temporal} include EOD data from 01/02/2013 to 12/08/2017, filtered from the respective markets.
-Abnormal patterns and penny stocks were removed, while preserving their representative properties, with NASDAQ being more volatile and NYSE more stable.
-The S\&P500 dataset~\citep{huynh2023efficient} gathers historical price data and industry information for the companies listed in the S\&P500 index from the Yahoo Finance database, covering the period from 01/04/2016 to 05/25/2022.
-The datasets statistics are provided in Table~\ref{Statistics of datasets1}.
+Besides, we conduct a comparative analysis between our proposed Hermes and a range of baseline methods, which include prominent approaches in both machine learning and deep learning methods for STSF.
+Given that existing research has demonstrated the limited effectiveness of traditional statistical methods~\cite{StockMixer,li2024master}, we exclude them from our comparative evaluation to focus on more competitive approaches.

-\textbf{Baselines.} We conduct a comparative analysis between our proposed Hermes and a range of baseline methods, which include prominent approaches in both machine learning and deep learning methods for STSF.
-Given that existing research has demonstrated the limited effectiveness of traditional statistical methods~\citep{StockMixer,li2024master}, we exclude them from our comparative evaluation to focus on more competitive approaches.
+\textbf{Implementation Details.} For fair comparison, all samples are generated by moving a 16 time steps lookback window.
+All experiments with Hermes are conducted using PyTorch~\cite{paszke2019pytorch} in Python 3.9, and are executed on a server featuring an Intel(R) Xeon(R) Platinum 8358 CPU and an NVIDIA Tesla-A800 GPU.
+We use ADAM~\cite{Adam} with an initial learning rate of 5e-3.
+Detailed descriptions of the experimental datasets, baselines, and evaluation metrics are provided in the Appendix~\ref{Experimental Setup}.